thomas-sittler/jekyll-now/_posts/2017-12-26-econometrics-notation.md

 >
 > When assumption MLR.4 holds, we often say that we have **exogenous explanatory variables**.
 If $$x_j$$ is correlated with $$u$$ for any reason, then $$x_j$$ is said to be an **endogenous explanatory variable** [...]
 Unfortunately, we will never know for sure whether the average value of the unobservables is unrelated to the explanatory variables.

 Under the algebraic interpretation, MLR.4 is the claim that the conditional expectation function is exactly the regression line.
 (In the notation I use above, $$e_i=0$$).
 This is a pretty strong claim, but has nothing to do with exogeneity.
 The exogeneity part of Claim F only makes sense under the causal interpretation, and I suspect that in the end we are to take Claim F causally.
-In that case, Claim F uses the language or correlation ("if $$x_j$$ is correlated with $$u$$ for any reason") to make an extremely strong causal claim.
-"Correlation does not imply causation" is a very good slogan which it would be beneficial to actually apply.
+In that case, Claim F uses the language or correlation ("if $$x_j$$ is correlated with $$u$$ for any reason") to make an extremely strong causal claim, inviting confusion.

-While claim F seems to require the causal interpretation, the phrase "error term" in claim E calls for the algebraic one.
+While some parts of claim F seem to require the causal interpretation, the phrase "error term" in claim E calls for the algebraic one.
 And most of the quotes from part one, such as claims A and B, which call $$Y_i = \beta_0 + \beta_1 X_i + u_i$$ the "population regression function", rely on the algebraic claim.

 Stock and Watson, p.131, claim G:
 > The causal effect of a treatment is the expected effect on the outcome of interest of the treatment as measured in a ideal randomized controlled experiment.
 This effect can be expressed as the difference of two conditional expectations.
 Specifically, the causal effect on $$Y$$ of treatment level $$x$$ is the difference in the conditional expectations $$E[Y \mid X=x] - E[Y \mid X=0]$$    where $$E[Y\mid X=x]$$ is the expected value of of $$Y$$ for the treatment group (which received treatment level $$X=x$$) in an ideal randomized controlled experiment and $$E[Y \mid X=0]$$ is the expected value of $$Y$$ for the control group (which receives treatment level $$X=0$$).